How Can I Prove Emotional Distress?

 • Overwhelming fear or panic attacks

-• Feeling guilty with no apparent reason
+• Feeling guilty for no apparent reason

 • Chronic headaches and body aches